 VetBioNet

-The project includes 3 types of integrating activities:
+The project includeD 3 types of integrating activities:

 1. Transnational Access Activities (TNA), consisting mainly in providing access to the BSL3 facilities and technical resources of the consortium.
 This free-of-charge access is provided to researchers or enterprises proposing a sound project related to epizootic and zoonotic diseases.
 As part of its Transnational Access Activities, VetBioNet also offers access to sample collections available at partner institutes and produces on-demand samples.
 The details of TNA activities appear in the “TNA Call” section of the website;